A-Fermo/continuity-cogsci21/README.md

 # Where does the failure come from ?
-## Proposing a causal model of situation (un)awareness in mixed-initiative systems.
+## Proposing a computational model of root cause understanding when automated device fails.

 (References can be found in [docs/readings/HMI](https://github.com/Sonybronx/Hypothesis_generation/tree/master/docs/readings/HMI))